bemoje/chess/docs/classes/game.md

 ▸ **forEachPiece**(`f`: (`piece`: *Piece*) => *boolean* \| *void*): *void*

-Iterate each piece on the board very efficiently.
+Iterate each piece on the board.
 If the callback function returns true, iteration ends.

 #### Parameters: